jiahuang/d3-timeline/README.md

   });
 ```
 ###.showTimeAxis(true | false)
-allows the axis to be turned off.
+Allows the axis to be turned off.
 Defaults to true.

 ##License
 MIT